The Meg: Critical response

 Owen Gleiberman of Variety gave the film a mixed review, calling it "neither good enough—nor bad enough," and writing, "The Meg, a rote sci-fi horror adventure film that features a shark the size of a blue whale, comes on like it wants to be the mother of all deep-sea attack movies.
 But it's really just the mother of all generically pandering, totally unsurprising Jaws ripoffs."

 Scott Mendelson of Forbes was impressed by the film's special effects and called it "a polished B movie that delivers the goods."
-At the same time, IGN's William Bibbiani praised the performances of the cast, particularly Statham.
+At the same time, IGNs William Bibbiani praised the performances of the cast, particularly Statham.

 Writing for The Hollywood Reporter, Simon Abrams said the film was "refreshingly unpretentious" and "a breath of fresh air" compared with the Sharknado series.

 Accolades

 The Meg won Golden Fleece at the 2018 Golden Trailer Awards, and received nominations for Best Home Ent Horror/Thriller and Best Billboard the following year.
 It was nominated for a Golden Raspberry Award in Worst Prequel, Remake, Rip-off, or Sequel (as a ripoff of Jaws).